Firstly: Why Do Misdiagnoses Occur?

 However, there’s a second issue when it comes to ADHD therapies.
 Most ADHD remediation therapies don’t address the underlying root cause of the condition.
 Training needs to address the underlying cause of ADHD.

-Chris Kaman’s neuro-modulation training is an example of a remediation training that offers specificity as it is guided by real-time brain data, and the result/outcome of training measurable by qEEG brain data, continuous performance tests, etc.
+Chris Kaman’s neuro-modulation training is an example of a remediation training program that offers specificity as it is guided by real-time brain data, and the result of training – measurable by quantitative brain data (qEEG), continuous performance tests, etc.

 Brain Optimax’s assessment & therapeutic training solutions tick all the boxes for robustness, validity, reliability and being science-based & efficacious.